paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-013-drug-abuse-prevention-and-control.md

 **(e) Suspension of sentence; probation; parole** In any case of any sentence imposed under this section, imposition or execution of such sentence shall not be suspended and probation shall not be granted.
 An individual convicted under this section of an offense for which a mandatory minimum term of imprisonment is applicable shall not be eligible for parole under [section 4202 of title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section4202&num=0&edition=prelim) 22 See References in Text note below. until the individual has served the mandatory term of imprisonment as enhanced by this section.

 **(f) Distribution of controlled substance to pregnant individual** Except as authorized by this subchapter, it shall be unlawful for any person to knowingly or intentionally provide or distribute any controlled substance to a pregnant individual in violation of any provision of this subchapter.
-Any person who violates this subsection shall be subject to the provisions of subsections (b), (c), and (e) of this section.
+Any person who violates this subsection shall be subject to the provisions of subsections (b), (c), and (e).

 ### Statutory Notes